-As also mentioned in the Daily Routine for Good Health, once you have woken up, it is very important to eat well.
+Once you have woken up, it is very important to eat well as part of your daily routine.
 You need something that will give you a good boost of energy, all the while keeping you full.
 A good idea is oatmeal with a smoothie or a healthy fruit juice.

 Check out 30 Healthy And Tasty Recipes For Breakfast That You Can Make The Night Before for more healthy breakfast choices that are easy-to-make and will keep you energetic.

-A few years ago a study at Princeton University concluded that if in your field of vision, there are many forms of visual stimuli, your brain will spread its focus and attention to each piece.
-In another word, if your desk is cluttered, your ability to focus on the task at hand.
+A few years ago, a study at Princeton University concluded that if there are many forms of visual stimuli in your field of vision, your brain will spread its focus and attention to each piece.
+In other words, if your desk is cluttered, your ability to focus on the task at hand diminishes.

-Simply clearing your desk of distractions therefore, can have a great impact on your focus, and with it, your productivity.
+Simply clearing your desk of distractions can have a great impact on your focus and productivity.

 Mornings are a great time to do productive work that requires focus, creativity, and strategy.
-Clearing out the inbox gives you a false sense of achievement, and wastes the opportunity to engage your brain in more proactive tasks.
-Though you may have read a lot of emails, you have nothing important done.
+Clearing out the inbox gives you a false sense of achievement and wastes the opportunity to engage your brain in more proactive tasks.
+Though you may have read a lot of emails, you haven’t done anything important.

-Start your working day by tackling the most difficult or most pressing task first, the task that will most likely encourage you to procrastinate.
+Start your daily routine at work by tackling the most difficult or most pressing task first, the task that will most likely encourage you to procrastinate.
 This is the philosophy put forward by Brian Tracy in his book Eat That Frog.

 The benefit of this is simple.
 Even if you accomplish little else that day, you can be happy with the knowledge that you did something important.
 Also, by doing the most difficult thing first, everything else will be easier.

-This can be the hardest things on this list, but it can be one of the most effective.
-Adding extra tasks and jobs to your day can immediately throw your routine off balance, and it will negatively impact you day’s productivity.
+This may be the hardest thing on this list, but it can be one of the most effective.
+Adding extra tasks and jobs to your day can immediately throw your routine off balance, and it will negatively impact your day’s productivity.